isomerpages/moe-victoriajc/_learn-like-a-victorian/Talent Development Programme/Humanities Scholarship & Programme (HSP).md

 Note: Last subject must be Mathematics at either H1 or H2 level

 Contact Information <br>
-If you have any enquires, you can contact Mr James Ho at [james.ho@vjc.edu.sg](mailto:james.ho@vjc.edu.sg)
+If you have any enquires, you can contact Ms Audrey Ngerng at [ngerng.xiuru.audrey@vjc.edu.sg](mailto:ngerng.xiuru.audrey@vjc.edu.sg)